Thib-fkr/Example-B/src/README.md

 end
 ```

+## Becomes such that

-The more complex instruction I used is the `:| (become such that)` operator, here's how to use it :
+The more complex instruction I used is the `:| (becomes such that)` operator, here's how to use it :
 ```
 event event_name_1
 where